matteogarzon/chess-racket/documentation/Vasirani_Loris-Garzon_Matteo-Longhi_Leonardo_PF1_Developer.md

 A variable CHESS-COLOR is declared to store whether the player’s pieces are black or white.
 This is done a color is assigned randomly to each player.
 Let’s focus on the functions:

 - connect-ip
-    - It prompts the user for an IP address, but defaults to "localhost" if the user just presses Enter
+    - It prompts the user for an IP address.
     - It handles connection errors gracefully
 - connect-to-server
     - It establishes the connection to the server using the typed IP and port (1234, randomly chosen)
+- send-move-to-server
+    - Sends the player's moves to the server.
 - receive-move-from-server
     - This function receives the opponent’s moves from the server, converting before-move and after-move into posns (since they were sent as numbers)
     - It also makes sure these move are valid, by using “in-bounds”.